 City-State of Ralgor

 Ralgor is a city state that rules over not only the city of Ralgor but also two nearby villages, Ruun and Keth.
 Ralgor itself is known as the City of Dwarves, built beneath the towering West Gantinor Mountains.
-This has been the ancestral home of the Dwarven clans of Gant for countless generations.
+This has been the ancestral home of the Dwarven clans of Gant for countless generations (as well as their less numerous cousins, the Gnomes).
 With love and care they shaped the vast sprawling galleries and intricate network of tunnels, out of the solid stone of the mountains roots.
 The wealth of minerals and precious stones made the city sparkle with a beauty that would bring a tear to the eye of any dwarf.
 As a people the Dwarves of Ralgor are gruff and practical but also generous and loyal.
 They came very close to joining the Republic of Gant when it was first formed, however such was the love of the Dwarven people for their noble and enigmatic High-King, in the end they decided to retain their sovereignty.
 However, they remain on good terms and have always supported the Republic of Gant as a staunch ally in all the years since its creation.

 Current Ruler: High-King Ungerban